ianstormtaylor/superstruct/Readme.md

 console.log('Article object was valid!')
 ```

-The schema definition syntax is inspired by [Typescript](https://www.typescriptlang.org/docs/handbook/basic-types.html), [Flow](https://flow.org/en/docs/types/) and [GraphQL](http://graphql.org/learn/schema/).
+The schema definition syntax was inspired by [Typescript](https://www.typescriptlang.org/docs/handbook/basic-types.html), [Flow](https://flow.org/en/docs/types/) and [GraphQL](http://graphql.org/learn/schema/).

-But you can also define your own types, which a specific to your application's requirements, and quickly create structs to validate them.
+But you can also define your own types—specific to your application's requirements—by using the exported `createStruct` function.
 For example:

 ```js
 import { createStruct } from 'superstruct'